Buying A Propane Tank - The Ultimate Guide

 As we mentioned previously, part of owning your propane tank is having a certified propane contractor install it for you and take care of connecting all the lines and fittings.

-Because propane (LP gas) is explosive and dangerous, code does not allow “just any contractor” to install and connect your new tank and lines.
+Because propane (LP gas) is explosive and dangerous, codes don't allow “just any contractor” to install and connect your new tank and lines.

 As you look for a local propane tank installer, keep the following checklist in mind.